ryanchynoweth44/AzureMachineLearningWithDatabricks/walkthrough/03_DeployModel.md

     print("prediction:", resp.text)
     ```

 1. You have now successfully deployed a scikit learn model using the Azure Machine Learning service!
+You will likely want to clean up the azure machine learning workspace in order to avoid charges.
+Navigate to the Azure Portal and find your workspace.
+The click on "Deployments" to delete the container we just deployed.